Islamic culture: Music

 The Seljuk Turks, a nomadic tribe that converted to Islam, conquered Anatolia (now Turkey), and held the Caliphate as the Ottoman Empire, also had a strong influence on Islamic music.
 See Turkish classical music.

 Sub-Saharan Africa, India, and the Malay Archipelago also have large Muslim populations, but these areas have had less influence than the heartland on the various traditions of Islamic music.
 For South India, see: Mappila Songs, Duff Muttu.

 All these regions were connected by trade long before the Islamic conquests of the 7th century and later, and it is likely that musical styles travelled the same routes as trade goods.
 However, lacking recordings, we can only speculate as to the pre-Islamic music of these areas.
 Islam must have had a great influence on music, as it united vast areas under the first caliphs, and facilitated trade between distant lands.
 Certainly the Sufis, brotherhoods of Muslim mystics, spread their music far and wide.

+Alauddin Khan, Ali Akbar Khan, and Gul Mohammad Khan were notable Bengali Muslim exponents of classical music and Runa Laila became widely acclaimed for her musical talents across South Asia in the field of modern music .Nazrul Sangeet is the collection of 4,000 songs and ghazals written by Kazi Nazrul Islam.
+See articles on Jari gan, O Mon Romzaner Oi Rozar Sheshe, Bhawaiya and Bhatiyali.

 See articles on Eid ul-Fitr, Eid ul-Adha, Ashurah (see also Hosay and Tabuik), Mawlid, Lailat al Miraj and Shab-e-baraat.